ashcode8/assignments-gallery/README.md

 # assignments-gallery

-A landing page for showcasing my webpages, credits to https://github.com/sidd-oo for styling.
+A landing page for showcasing my webpages, live at --> https://ashcode8.github.io/assignments-gallery/

+credits to https://github.com/sidd-oo for styling.